lotas/tabsordnung/README.md

 ## Disclaimer

-This project is provided as-is.
-It works for the use cases covered by current tests and development workflows, but it is not guaranteed to handle every Firefox/session scenario.
+This software is provided "as-is".
+The author is not responsible for any account-level consequences or service disruptions resulting from the use of the activity scraping feature.

 ## Usage